 Shaped by attachment theory, neuroplasticity, and family systems — translated into real-world prompts.
 Therapy-level depth without the therapy price tag.
 Can complement sessions or stand alone while you're on a waitlist.

-For the couple who keeps having the same fight.
+For the parent who keeps having the same fight — with their kid, with themselves, or with the person across the table.
 For the one doing all the emotional labour.
 For the partner who isn't ready yet but might be if they had a way in.
 The same fight stops being about the topic when you see what's actually driving it.

 "I wish I had this before I had my first baby.
 The disagreements it might have stopped and the growing pains it could have lessened.
 This is such a thoughtfully written book.
 I think this would be a good baby shower gift for soon to be new parents but it can definitely help at any stage."— Amazon Reviewer